rur/ttgen/README.markdown

 `--temp-dir DIR` Specify a directory to use as tmp for the purpose of generating files.

-### `ttroutemap` Command
+### `ttroutes` Command

-Generate a page routes.go file given a 'routemap' file.
+Generate a page routes.go file given a 'routemap' YAML file.
 This is the same format as the the sitemap YAML but only the first page in the list will be adopted

 #### Example Usage